 Although not as great as type II fibers, type I fibers still have “a substantial propensity for hypertrophy,” according to a study in the Strength and Conditioning Journal.

 And if you want to maximize muscle growth, you can’t ignore them.

-A Word about Lifting to Failure, and Why You Shouldn’t Do That
+A Word about Lifting to Failure

-You might hear some trainers say, “Failure is not an option, it’s the only option.”
+While determining how much weight you should lift, you might hear some trainers say, “Failure is not an option, it’s the only option.”
 What they mean is that if you aren’t lifting enough to totally break you down on the last rep of your last set of a given exercise, you’re not lifting enough.

 Ignore that advice.
 Lifting to absolute failure almost guarantees that your form will fall apart during the last couple of reps, which increases your risk of injury.